Engelch/ConfigShell/doc/README.md

 ## Security Notice

-ConfigShell only contains scripts and/or configuration files.
-No binaries are part of *ConfigShell*.
-This can be different for the optional git sub-modules *ConfigLinux* and *ConfigDarwin*. *ConfigShell* can be used without the further git sub-modules.
-The sub-modules only extend the functionality of *ConfigShell*; they are not required for the functionality of *ConfigShell*.
+ConfigShell contains only scripts and / or configuration files.
+There are no binaries included with ConfigShell.
+This may be different for the optional git submodules such as ConfigLinux and ConfigDarwin.
+ConfigShell can be used without the git submodules.
+The submodules only extend the functionality of ConfigShell; they are not required for the functionality of ConfigShell.

 ## Benefits of ConfigShell